 All departments within a company are interrelated.
-In many cases, the quality management department plays a central role that affects all other departments’ metrics and impacts a business’ bottom line.
+In many cases, the quality management team plays a central role that affects all other departments’ metrics and impacts a business’ bottom line.

 For example, if a product does not meet the standard quality levels, then sales are impacted and customer satisfaction goes down.
 Any rework, recalls, and returns can cause changes in the planning department.
 Not to mention the fact that you may have to break a production line schedule to make up the deficit, which, in turn, affects manufacturing.

-The question now is: How do you make sure you have a robust quality process that helps your business flow smoothly?
+The question now is: How do you make sure you have a robust quality team that helps your business flow smoothly?

 The essential skills that any member of a quality team should possess are: